OpenClaw Market Validated — Free Clone Already Shipping

 Real Demand Evidence

-YFound on Hacker News·Today
+YFound on Hacker News·1 month ago

 OpenClaw is great but the pricing doesn't make sense for solo devs who already pay for Claude Max.
 I just want a gateway I can run myself without a subscription on top.